The Serpent's Fall

 Jack set the coffee jug down on the table and fetched the umbrella that hung over the chair.
 “Here you go,” he said while handing George the umbrella.
 “Take care now.”

-As George left, Jack turned the sign on the door to “Closed”.
-He was about to close the door when a scuffed biker boot appeared between the door and its frame.
+As George left, Jack flipped the sign on the door to “Closed”.
+He was pushing the door toward the frame when a scuffed biker boot jammed into the gap.
 Jack signaled for Amanda to stay hidden.
 She crawled underneath the table, clutching her knees.
-Her breath quivering, her body shaking.
+Her breath quivered, her body shook.

 An arm curled around the door’s lock stile.
 Jack noticed a serpent’s raised head with a flattened hood, open mouth, and protruding fangs tattooed on the back of the man’s hand.
 The snake’s tail curled around a well-defined forearm.

-“Sorry, gentleman.
+“Sorry, gentlemen.
 We’re closed for the evening.
 Please come back for our Big Bang breakfast special in the morning,” Jack said with a friendly smile.

 The man spoke in a slithery voice.
-“Yeah, about that… Me and the fellas got caught in the rain and we said, ‘You know what will be nice: A hot cup of coffee around a cozy table and some laughs to cure our cold blues.’”
+“Yeah, about that… Me and the fellas got caught in the rain and we said, ‘You know what would be nice: a hot cup of coffee around a cozy table and some laughs to cure our cold blues.’”
 He turned his head and spoke over his shoulder.
 “Isn’t that right, fellas?”

 The other men offered affirmation—nods and “yeses.”